I’ve been using British Airways Avios in Canada for a long, long time, yet there’s a good reason why I’ve never written about it.

 Good question, but definitely not.
 Avios is fantastic for flights within North America (you can use your Avios points on any American Airlines flight), Europe (British Airways and Iberia Airlines), and a lot of other regions as well.
 I could give a thousand more examples of how to use your Avios points effectively, but instead I’m going to let you discover them on your own.

-This post is just an introduction to Avios, so I won’t go any deeper right now, but hopefully you can see how valuable Avios is as a #2 program.
-By leveraging the strengths of Aeroplanand Avios together, all of a sudden you go from playing by the airlines’ rules (not fun) to making your own rules (very fun.
-This is how you become the passenger who paid the least amount for their ticket, every time.
+This post is just an introduction to Avios, so I won’t go any deeper right now, but hopefully, you can see how valuable Avios is as a #2 program.
+By leveraging the strengths of Aeroplan and Avios together, all of a sudden you go from playing by the airlines’ rules (not fun) to making your own rules (very fun).
+This is how you become the passenger who paid the least amount for their ticket, every single time.

 STEP 1 OF 2: GET YOUR POINTS

-All you need to do is spend 3 minutes filling out this form, and you’ll receive your card in a week.
+Spend 3 minutes today and you’ll receive your card within a week.

 STEP 2 OF 2: USE YOUR POINTS